What Treatment and Care Can You Expect?

 You have the right to send and receive mail without delay, and without your mail being opened, censored, controlled, or restricted.
 You must have access to writing instruments, stationery and postage.
 Only you or your legal representative can request any modifications or restrictions in how you send and receive your mail.

-Unless otherwise provided by law, your health care records should not be given to anyone not directly involved in your care, except as otherwise provided by law.
-[An example of when the law provides that your records may be shared is if the provider needs to transfer you to another facility, such as a hospital.]
+Unless otherwise provided by law, your health care records should not be given to anyone not directly involved in your care.
+(An example of when the law provides that your records may be shared is if the provider needs to transfer you to another facility, such as a hospital.)
 Also, any discussions about your health, medical diagnosis and treatment should be held in private.

 Self-Determination and Personal Choice